ejohane/scribe/features/linked-notes/spec.md

 User clicks [[Meeting Notes]]
     → Search for note with title "Meeting Notes"
         → Found: Load that note
-        → Not found: Immediately create new note titled "Meeting Notes", navigate to it
+        → Not found: Immediately create new note with "Meeting Notes" as H1 heading, navigate to it
 ```

 ---